 A bath two or three times a week in the first year is fine.
 More frequent bathing may be drying to the skin.

-You'll need the following items before bathing your baby:
+Have these items ready before bathing your baby:

 Sponge baths.
-For a sponge bath, pick a warm room and a flat surface, such as a changing table, floor, or counter.
-Undress your baby.
-Wipe your infant's eyes with a washcloth dampened with water only, starting with one eye and wiping from the inner corner to the outer corner.
-Use a clean corner of the washcloth to wash the other eye.
-Clean your baby's nose and ears with the washcloth.
+For a sponge bath, select a safe, flat surface (such as a changing table, floor, or counter) in a warm room.
+Fill a sink, if nearby, or bowl with warm (not hot!) water.
+Undress your baby and wrap him or her in a towel.
+Wipe your infant's eyes with a washcloth (or a clean cotton ball) dampened with water only, starting with one eye and wiping from the inner corner to the outer corner.
+Use a clean corner of the washcloth or another cotton ball to wash the other eye.
+Clean your baby's nose and ears with the damp washcloth.
 Then wet the cloth again and, using a little soap, wash his or her face gently and pat it dry.

 Next, using baby shampoo, create a lather and gently wash your baby's head and rinse.
 Using a wet cloth and soap, gently wash the rest of the baby, paying special attention to creases under the arms, behind the ears, around the neck, and in the genital area.
 Once you have washed those areas, make sure they are dry and then diaper and dress your baby.